- Straight-line method of depreciation

 - Useful life of equipment: 10 years

-To recognize the ROU asset and lease liability at lease commencement, the lessee makes the following entry:
+To recognize the initial purchase of the fixed asset, the company makes the following entry:

-Below is the amortization schedule for both the ROU asset and the lease liability:
+Below is the annual depreciation schedule for the asset:

-Throughout the year, the lessee recognizes straight-line depreciation evenly per month as a reduction in the asset value recorded to the depreciation expense account and accumulated depreciation.
-The lessee makes the following entry in Year 1 to recognize the $100,000 payment and annual depreciation of $84,353:
+Throughout the year, the company recognizes straight-line depreciation expense evenly each month as a reduction in the asset value.
+The journal entry recorded is a debit to depreciation expense and a credit to accumulated depreciation.
+In addition to the journal entry made when the equipment was purchased discussed above, the company records an aggregate entry in Year 1 to recognize the annual depreciation of $7,000:

-Depreciation expense is the recognition of the reduction of value of an asset over its useful life.
-Multiple methods of accounting for depreciation expense exist, but the straight-line method is the most commonly used.
-In this article, we covered the different methods used to calculate depreciation expense, and went through a specific example of a finance lease with straight-line depreciation expense.
+Depreciation expense represents the reduction in value of an asset over its useful life.
+Multiple methods of accounting for depreciation exist, but the straight-line method is the most commonly used.
+This article covered the different methods used to calculate depreciation expense, including a detailed example of how to account for a fixed asset with straight-line depreciation expense.